-10. It should also be noted that such a change to the Model would require a number of consequential amendments to other parts of UN Model and Commentary.
+10. Stephanie Smith's comment at the time of Subcommittee meeting: It should also be noted that such a change to the Model would require a number of consequential amendments to other parts of UN Model and Commentary.
 Consideration should also be given to how such a provision would interact with the proposal to add software to the definition of royalties and how it would interact with the unified approach being developed by the Inclusive Framework.